mjordan/islandora_workbench_docs/docs/fields.md

-The input data used by Workbench is a CSV file.
-This file contains the metadata that is to be added to new or existing nodes, and some additional reserved columns specific to Workbench.
-Field values in this CSV file can be:
+Workbench uses a CSV file to populate Islandora objects' metadata.
+This file contains the field values that is to be added to new or existing nodes, and some additional reserved columns specific to Workbench.
+Data in this CSV file can be:

 * strings (for string or text fields) like `Using Islandora Workbench for Fun and Profit`
 * integers (for `field_weight`, for example) like `1` or `7281`